landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 - It did not support environments with W^X mitigations
 - It did not work with _shellcode-based programming_ in mind.

+{% collapse(preview="What is shellcode-based programming?") %}

-And on that last point, you might be wondering, "What is shellcode-based programming?"
+On that last point above you might be wondering, "What is shellcode-based programming?"
 Well why don't I just give an example.
 Here's how a `VirtualAlloc()` call in `rspe` worked before:

 ```rust
 #[link(name = "kernel32")]